randytang2021/SweetPluginSampleAndroid/README.md

       sweet.maven.username=xxx
       sweet.maven.url=xxx
      ```
-- The AAR's version name convention should be:
-    * [major verison][minor version][alpha, beta,release,develop][patch version]
-         + for patch version, never need to change it
-         + make sure your verison name has four sections
 - In the [AndroidManifest.xml](src/main/AndroidManifest.xml) file, the Plugin/Library package name is: **com.sweet.plugin.sample**
 - Please use this Intent to launch the SampleMainActivity:
 ```